Epitome87/Avatars-In-Grave-Danger/README.md

 ## Overview

 This is a relatively simple game released on the Xbox Live Indie Games marketplace, released in October of 2013.
+Players shoot and dodge their way through a series of enemy wave.
+Using the points they earn, they can visit a shady merchant to buy items, upgrade their weapons / stats, and even unlock special abilities.
+With a variety of enemy types, the player must employ a bit of strategy in order to conquer all 20 waves.

 My primary goal with this project was to learn the XNA Framework and basic principles of game development and design, as well as further my C# knowledge.